 - Stage 4 brings all the lessons and skills of the preceding stages together to help clients better connect with others.

-Marsha Linehan, PhD, originally developed DBT to help female patients whose suicidal tendencies weren’t addressed with traditional therapies.
-DBT became a vital part of treatment for borderline personality disorder (BPD), as 75% of those diagnosed with BPD attempt suicide at least once.
+Marsha Linehan, PhD, developed DBT to support female patients whose suicidal tendencies were not adequately addressed by traditional therapies.
+This innovative approach became crucial in treating borderline personality disorder (BPD), where 75% of those diagnosed with BPD attempt suicide at least once.

-In a study conducted by the National Institute of Mental Health (NIMH), DBT was twice as successful in reducing suicide attempts (and reducing ER visits by half) among those with BPD compared to other therapies.
+A study by the National Institute of Mental Health (NIMH) found that DBT was twice as effective in reducing suicide attempts — and decreased emergency room visits by 50% — among those with BPD compared to other therapeutic approaches.

 Studies have also shown that DBT can significantly reduce anger, depression, self-harm, disordered eating behaviors, and hopelessness.
 In addition, when used to treat substance abuse, DBT can decrease urges to use, cravings, and physical discomfort from abstaining.
 Teaching healthier coping skills, DBT helps clients maintain recovery and improve their quality of life.